dolomite-exchange/dolomite-margin-modules/README.md

   </a>
 </div>

-> Ethereum Smart Contracts for integration tests against the live `DolomiteMargin` instance on Arbitrum One for testing new modules against the live deployment.
+> Solidity Smart Contracts for integration tests against the live `DolomiteMargin` instance on Arbitrum One for testing new modules against the live deployment.

 ## Installation